 Clarence Brown Theater (UT Campus) is a professional repertory company in residence on the campus.
 The facility houses a large stage for the Clarence Brown professional and university acting companies, and a laboratory theater for experimental drama.
 The company produces four plays a year and attracts many theatrical stars.

 UT Musical Arts Series and University Opera Theater (UT Music Hall) attracts audiences for afternoon chamber music concerts, student and faculty recitals, while the opera theater produces complete operas and scenes during the school year.

 UT Children’s Theater productions are presented annually for local and regional school groups with about 6,000 viewing productions each spring.

 The New Repertory Dance Company of UT includes ballet as well as a special contemporary ensemble dance unit.
 Students are provided an opportunity to perform on stage; instructors find the opportunity to choreograph original pieces.

-While the University assumes leadership for local cultural endeavors; by no means is it relied upon exclusively for the surprisingly rich and varied cultural milieu of Knoxville.
+While the University assumes leadership for local cultural endeavors, by no means is it relied upon exclusively for the surprisingly rich and varied culture of Knoxville.
 When discussing serious music in the Knoxville area, we must begin with:

 Other cultural activities available are:

 The Knoxville Opera Company performances are offered at the Tennessee Theater.
 Nationally and internationally known stars, such as native born Mary Costa, perform in its major productions each year.
 Noted directors and conductors are also invited to lend their professional talents to these events.

 The Appalachian Opera Company takes opera to children in regional school systems.